 how generative AI can be used to automate repetitive tasks in supply chain, such as order processing, inventory management, and scheduling.

-Generative AI can be a powerful tool for automating repetitive tasks in the supply chain, including order processing, inventory management, and scheduling.
+Generative I can be a powerful tool for automating repetitive tasks in the supply chain, including order processing, inventory management, and scheduling.
 Here’s how generative AI can be applied to each of these areas:

 1. Order Processing: